CopernicaMarketingSoftware/AMQP-CPP/README.md

 If server is unable to process a message, it will send send negative acknowledgments.
 Both positive and negative acknowledgments handling are implemented as callbacks for Channel object.
-There is also helper method messageCounter() that returns number of messages send so far (note that this value is reset when channel is put in confirm mode).

 ````c++
 // setup ack and nack callbacks